mbatet/gs-spring-boot-docker/README.md

 ## Roadmap

-* Some views and forms with thymeleaf ... and form-bean mapping in the controller ... and validation and binding results ...
+* Add some views and forms with thymeleaf ... and form-bean mapping in the controller ... and validation and binding results ...
-* Spring security
+* Add basic spring security config
-* Cache
+* Caching data (@Cache)
-* Scheduling some job
+* Add some scheduled job (@Schedule)
 * Development, preproduction and production  profiles
-* Utilitats bàsiques: @InitBinder, @ModelAttribute, Interception (HandlerMapping) ...
+* Basic webapp functionalities: @InitBinder, @ModelAttribute, Interception (HandlerMapping) ...
-* Utilitzar ~~RestTemplate~~ WebClient
+* Use ~~RestTemplate~~ WebClient for accesing rest services
-* Passar els test de TestRestTemplate a WebTestClient
+* Migrate TestRestTemplate to WebTestClient
-* Spring security with LDAP & CAS integration
+* Add more complex auth with Spring security with LDAP & CAS integration

 ## backlog / wish list